sebastienserre/thfo-role/README.md

 This is a must have plugin, so, use at it as a mu-plugin.
 Since this is a folder, you must use a MU Loader and I know of no better than this one : https://github.com/BeAPI/wp-mu-loader.
+You can also just copy thfo-role.php in your `/wp-content/mu-plugins` folder.

 ### via Composer